The best part of celebrating the holidays with people who don’t cook is knowing that the entire turkey carcass is MINE! ALL MINE!

 You might think of Turkey Congee as the ultimate comfort food, like the culinary equivalent of a cozy blanket on a chilly day.
 You’ve just wrapped up your big Thanksgiving meal, and you have a leftover turkey carcass staring back at you, begging for its second act.
 Enter Turkey Congee, a savory rice porridge that’s the perfect way to use up those Thanksgiving leftovers.
 It’s a simple yet ingenious transformation.
 Envision it now: soft, plump grains of rice, slow-cooked to the consistency of oatmeal, swimming in a broth that’s been jazzed up with your leftover turkey bones and a drizzle of soy sauce.
 Whether you’re using a big pot, a rice cooker, or even an instant pot, this dish is a blank canvas for your post-Thanksgiving creativity.
 And the next morning, as you relish the hearty soup you’ve conjured up, you’ll realize that Turkey Congee is basically a Thanksgiving tradition in the making.

 Normally, when I spend holiday dinners with other cooks and chefs, it’s a silent game of strategy.
 But how would you politely and tactfully be the first to lay dibs on the turkey bones if you are a guest?
 Since many of you will have turkey again for Christmas dinner, I’m going to share my secrets with you.
-But if you click through to read…you’ve just waived away your right to use these tricks against me.
+But if you continue through to read, know that you’ve just waived away your right to use these tricks against me.
 Deal?

 I’m going to divide this strategy lessons into 3 parts.
 Before, during and after the meal.